Teeth Whitening in Winnipeg MB

 Other Notes on Whitening

-You should know that tooth whitening isn’t a permanent solution, whether it’s in-office or at home.
-The best way to keep your teeth looking their absolute best is to keep up with a good oral health routine, keeping your enamel strong, getting rid of stains and plaque, and reducing your risk for cavities.
+You should know that teeth whitening options aren't a permanent solution, whether it’s in-office or at home.
+The best way to keep your teeth looking their absolute best is to keep up with a good oral health routine, keeping your teeth strong, getting rid of stains and plaque, and reducing your risk for cavities.
 You may also consider adjusting what you ingest; we can get rid of coffee stains, but if you keep drinking coffee, chances are good that the stains will keep coming back!

 Here at East Kildonan Dental Group, our Winnipeg dentists offer a number of different whitening solutions, from those that take a short time in the dental chair to long-term solutions.
 We’re open almost every day of the week, so get in touch with us so we can work together on creating a smile you’ll love.